VenusakaVXT/react-webpack/README.md

 - `babel-core`: Convert ES6 to ES5.
 - `babel-loader`: Allows transferring Javascript files using Babel & Webpack.
 - `babel-preset-env`: Preset helps you use the latest Javascript in many different environments (different browsers).
 This package simply supports converting ES6, ES7, ES8, ES... to ES5.
-- `babel-preset-react`: Hỗ trợ chuyển đổi JSX về Javascript.
+- `babel-preset-react`: Support converting JSX to Javascript.

 **Install CSS-Loader and Style-Loader:**